sap-tutorials/Tutorials/tutorials/iot-express-2-create-device-model/iot-express-2-create-device-model.md

 - How to ingest simulated data using a Node.js script
 - How to ingest data using SAP Leonardo IoT Foundation Starter Kit

 ### Time to Complete
 **15 Min**

 ## Next Steps
-[Tutorial: Configure Device Hardware] or you can skip to [Tutorial: Create a Thing Model to bind your Digital Twin in a business context] if you do not have the time or do now want to use real hardware at this point
+- **Tutorials:** [Configure Device Hardware](https://www.sap.com/developer/tutorials/iot-express-3-configure-device.html), but you can also skip to [Create a Thing Model to bind your Digital Twin in a business context](https://www.sap.com/developer/tutorials/iot-express-4-create-thing-model.html) if you do not have the time or do now want to use real hardware at this point.

 ---